-There are some courses and programs at Anoka Technical College that are not eligible for PSEO students to enroll in.
+There are some courses and programs at Anoka Technical College that have certain restrictions on PSEO student enrollment.

 - Summer classes*

-- Developmental level classes (which are classes below college level, and numbered less than 1000)
+- Developmental level classes* (which are classes below college level, and numbered less than 1000 (i.e. 0900)

-- Programs that require special admission: Surgical Technology, Licensed Practical Nursing, and Occupational Therapy Assistant
+- Programs that require special admission: Surgical Technology, Licensed Practical Nursing, Occupational Therapy Assistant, and Construction Electrician.**

 - Credit for prior learning

-If a PSEO student wishes to enroll in developmental level or summer classes, they can do so and be responsible for all costs (tuition, fees, books) associated with those classes.
+*If a PSEO student wishes to enroll in summer classes or developmental level classes, they will be responsible for all costs (tuition, fees, books).

 High School students may find it extremely challenging to enroll in a technical program that is full-time only (or does not have scheduling options for part-time students).
 Technical programs are focused primarily on teaching hands-on skills, and do not include many of the core or general education courses that high school students need in order to graduate high school.
-Our full-time only programs include Automotive, Construction Electrician (current wait list), and Welding.
+Our full-time only programs include Automotive and Welding.
 High school students interested in these programs should plan in advance with their high school counselors to ensure their schedules can accommodate a full semester or year of technical elective credits.